 Parameter Value Default Description Enable device event Check uncheck Check Check: If the Modbus communication fails, such as the TCP connection gets disconnected, the Modbus response timeout, the value of the status tag in the tag hub, will change to 1.
-Uncheck: Disable the function Enable command event Check uncheck Check Check: If the Modbus communication fails, such as the TCP connection gets disconnected, the Modbus response timeout, the value of the status tag in the tag hub, will change to 1.
+Uncheck: Disable the function command comman Check Check: If the Modbus command fails, e.g., Modbus exception code is received, the Modbus response timeout, the value of the status tag in the tag hub, will change to 1.
 Uncheck: Disable the function